With coastlines on both the Caribbean and Pacific, Costa Rica is a country well worth visiting. It's also one of the happiest countries in the world.

 Airbnb

-This is the go-to solution for digital nomads in any country.
+This is the go-to solution for digital nomads worldwide.
 You can find anything from a private condo to a two-bedroom home in Costa Rica on Airbnb, where you can set up your living and working space.

-One of the prime examples is Selina Hostel Jaco Costa Rica.
-Not only will you find a shared working space with fellow digital nomads but also an authentic Costa Rican living experience.
+Some outstanding services in Costa Rica offer co-working facilities, providing a friendly and productive environment for your work.
+Not only will you find a shared working space with fellow digital nomads, but also an authentic Costa Rican living experience.

 Hostels